altunixon/wips/lns/altina_ln/ASP-135-Chapter_5_The_Port_City_in_the_Southwest.md

 They fired again.<br/>
 The earth was shaking and the air vibrates.<br/>
 Unlike the spherical shape of the old model, the projectile was elongated like a bullet.
 This allowed the lump of metal to travel faster than the speed of sound.<br/>
-The boulders and trees covering the slope—
+The boulders and trees covering the slope—<br/>
-Were shattered!
+Were shattered!<br/>
 The soldiers from the Belgaria Empire cheered loudly.<br/>
 What awaited the Hispania Empire soldiers who were spreading out for their charge, was a battlefield that had changed drastically, where most of the cover had been blown to pieces.<br/>
 And countless rifle reports.<br/>